HEofOttoman/Canary-Fez-Client/README.md

 # Canary Chat

 ## Client
-Original from-scratch chat client Written in HTML, CSS and TS.
+Original from-scratch chat client written in HTML, CSS and TS.

 Uses the Spacebar APi by Rory&

-Forked By HenryWauzivuff, for purpose of Ottoman takeover & contributing to the original
+Forked By HenryWauzivuff, for the purpose of Ottoman takeover & contributing to the original

 ## Credits:
 - QUizzityMC (Dev)